IknowDeadPool/DOCTOR/README.md

    - Deployed on **UIC servers** with strong performance optimization and monitoring.
    - Ensures reliability and scalability to serve thousands of users.

+## Project Impact
+This application empowered over **2,000+ active users** as per (Google Analytics) with advanced tools for exploring, annotating, and interacting with anatomical models.
+It significantly improved the educational experience by enhancing accessibility, performance, and security.